 - We have an experienced and knowledgeable team.

-- Our therapists have received specialized training in cancer rehabilitation, are certified in Combined Decongestive Therapy (CDT), and are also certified lymphedema Compression Garment Authorizers for the Ontario Assistive Devices Grant Program (a service we provide free of charge).
+- Our therapists have received specialized training in cancer rehabilitation, are certified in Combined Decongestive Therapy (CDT), and are also certified lymphedema Compression Garment Authorizers for the Ontario Assistive Devices Grant Program.

 - We have pelvic floor, orthopedic, and neuroloic physiotherapists on staff that can support your rehabilitation.

 - All our services are provided in private treatment rooms, and are one-on-one for the full duration with a registered therapist.

 - We provide therapy covered by most extended health care plans.
 For some services patients can be treated either by a Registered Physiotherapist or Registered Massage Therapist, depending on patient needs and coverage.